gkunter/coquery/docs/doc/tutorial/index.rst

     The frequency table from the ALICE corpus.

 The status bar informs you that the query matched 33486 tokens.
-The results table uses the Frequency aggregation, which returns 2787 data rows.
+The results table uses the Frequency list transformation, which returns 2787 data rows.
 This means that the 33486 tokens in the ALICE corpus are split across 2787 different types.

 As you can see in the results table, there are 12 tokens of the word *chapter*, 400 tokens of the word *i*, 985 tokens of the full stop, and so on.